neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 5 - Vertex AI Workbench/README.md

 ## Cypher Queries
 Now that we've got Vertex AI Workbench setup, we're going to run a few queries using the python API.
 Earlier we used the graphical interface in the Neo4j Browser.
 We're going to do the same thing but in a programmatic way.

 Let's start by firing up a notebook.
 Click on the new "hands-on-lab-neo4j-and-vertex-ai" in the file explorer.
 Drill down to Lab 5 and open the "exploring_cypher.ipynb" notebook.
-Start up the default kernal and work through that noteboook!
+Start up a Python kernel and work through that noteboook!

 ![](images/12-kernel.png)